 Most store-bought ribs have what’s known as silverskin, a membrane over the underside of the ribs.
 Sometimes, if you’re lucky, your butcher will remove it for you.
 Otherwise, you need to remove it before you cook.
 Don’t panic, it’s simple to do.

 Insert a knife between the membrane and the meat at one end of the ribs.
 Be careful not to pierce the membrane.
 Work your fingers under the skin to loosen it.
 Now you’re going to tug it off.
 Wrap a paper towel around your hand so you can get a good grip.
-Gently, but firmly, pull the silverskin off.
+Gently but firmly, pull off the silverskin.
 It should peel off quite cleanly.

 Step 2: Make the marinade

-Pork is tasty as is, but marinading the meat enhances that flavor.
-It adds a deep savoriness that makes the meat more satisfying and delicious (meaning you won’t need to douse it in barbecue sauce, unless that’s your thing).
+Pork is tasty as is, but marinating before cooking ribs on a charcoal grill enhances the flavor.
+It adds a deep savoriness that makes the meat more satisfying and delicious.

 Making a marinade is easy.
 It’s really just stirring together a variety of liquids and spices and letting the meat soak in them overnight.
-For this recipe, combine the broth, soy sauce, ½ cup sugar, vinegar, olive oil and garlic in a bowl or measuring cup with a pour spout.
-Place the ribs in a shallow baking dish (we like our trusty 13×9).
+For this recipe, combine the broth, soy sauce, 1/2 cup sugar, vinegar, olive oil and garlic in a bowl or measuring cup with a pour spout.
+Place the ribs in a shallow baking dish, like a 13×9 pan.
 Pour two-thirds of the marinade over the meat.
 Turn to coat both sides, then refrigerate overnight.
 Turn the meat occasionally, to ensure that the meat is marinading evenly.
 (No need to get out of bed to do this.
 Just turn at night just before bedtime and turn again in the morning.)